 Mediators (INFPs) want to feel a sense of purpose in their work.
-Wherever they find themselves on the job ladder, people with this personality type value harmony, and they try to find an emotional and moral connection to their work.
-These traits color how they respond to authority in the workplace as well as how they express it.
+Wherever they find themselves on the job ladder, they try to cultivate an emotional and moral connection to what they do – looking for reassurance that their day-to-day efforts are helping other people in some shape or form.
+This desire to be of service colors how Mediator personalities respond to authority in the workplace as well as how they express it.

-Mediators can be extremely dedicated and considerate employees.
+As employees, Mediators tend to be loyal, upbeat, and considerate.
 They take pride in being honest and doing the right thing in all circumstances.
-They also feel gratified by pleasing others, from their bosses to their customers.
-Mediator personalities feel most motivated when they’re thinking up ways to help others, not worrying about checklists or bottom lines.
+People with this personality type also feel gratified by pleasing others, from their bosses to their customers.
+Mediators feel most motivated when they’re thinking up ways to help others, not worrying about checklists or bottom lines.

-Mediators can be private, so they’re probably not the social butterflies of their workplace.
-That said, they tend to be pleasant and kindhearted colleagues, and they can be quite friendly.
-Mediators don’t like conflict, drama, or workplace politics.
+In their quiet way, Mediators can become the glue that holds their workplace together.
+Although their voice might not be the loudest, they are often admired for their insight, with coworkers routinely coming to them for advice.
+Pleasant and kindhearted, Mediators don’t like conflict, drama, or workplace politics.
 Instead, they try to act in ways that foster harmony and cooperation.
-When one of their coworkers needs help, Mediators will often pitch in without any expectation of praise or recognition.
+When someone needs help, Mediators tend to pitch in without any expectation of praise or recognition.

 As managers, Mediators are among the personality types least likely to act as if they’re in charge.
 They respect their employees as full-fledged human beings, not just as workers.
-Rather than make all the decisions themselves, they often ask to hear their employees’ thoughts and opinions.
+Rather than make all the decisions themselves, Mediators often ask to hear their employees’ thoughts and opinions.

 In general, people with this personality type don’t micromanage.
 Instead, they keep their eyes on the big picture.
 They see it as their responsibility to support their employees, not to tell them exactly what to do and how to do it.
 Whenever possible, they encourage the people who work for them to develop their own ideas and use their own best judgment.